Tommy Gjertsen

 Write-Output "Opening browser for Partner Center authentication.."

-Connect-MgGraph -Scopes "DelegatedAdminRelationship.ReadWrite.All"
+Connect-MgGraph -Scopes "DelegatedAdminRelationship.ReadWrite.All" -NoWelcome

-Write-Output "Fetching GDAP-relationships.."
+Write-Output "Fetching GDAP-Relationships.."

-$gdap = Get-MgTenantRelationshipDelegatedAdminRelationship -All | Where-Object {($_.status -eq "created" -or $_.status -eq "active") -and $_.EndDateTime -lt $(get-date).AddDays(60) -and ($_.AdditionalProperties.autoExtendDuration -eq "PT0S" -or $_.AutoExtendDuration -eq "00:00:00")}
+$Relationships = Get-MgTenantRelationshipDelegatedAdminRelationship -All | Where-Object {($_.status -eq "created" -or $_.status -eq "active") -and ($_.AdditionalProperties.autoExtendDuration -eq "PT0S" -or $_.AutoExtendDuration -eq "00:00:00")}

 $total = $gdap.count